 # What is Add on vpn edge in simple terms?

 Add on vpn edge is a browser extension for Microsoft Edge that provides VPN-like protection for Edge traffic, masking your IP and encrypting data within the browser.
 It’s ideal for quick privacy on public networks and accessing geo-restricted content in Edge.
+Urban vpn para edge: how to use Urban VPN on Microsoft Edge for secure browsing, streaming, and privacy

 # How do I install a VPN add-on on Edge?